-- 1) To the trustee for fees, expenses and indemnity amount not in excess of \$800,000 in each calendar year. - 2) To the servicer, the servicing fee (0.05% or not in excess of 0.60% of the aggregate initial principal balance each year). - 3) Current and unpaid administration fees to the administrator. - 4) Payment of all other ongoing financing costs. - 5) Interest on the restructuring bonds and past-due interest. - 6) Any principal then required to be paid on the bonds as a result of acceleration upon an event of default or at final maturity. - Any principal then scheduled to be paid on the bonds, in accordance with the expected amortization schedule. - To the trustee for fees, expenses and indemnity in excess of \$800,000 in each calendar year. - Unpaid servicing fees to the servicer (not in excess of 0.60% of the aggregate initial principal balance each year). - 10) To replenish any amount drawn from the debt service reserve subaccount. - 11) To replenish any amount drawn from the operating reserve subaccount. - 12) The amount, if any, by which the amount in the DSR subaccount exceeds the required DSR level shall be held in the DSR subaccount until the next payment date.
+- To the trustee for fees and expenses, to the extent not in excess of \$800,000 in each calendar year, and indemnity amounts. - 2) To the servicer, the servicing fee (0.05% or not in excess of 0.60% of the aggregate initial principal balance each year). - 3) Current and unpaid administration fees to the administrator. - 4) Payment of all other operating expenses. - Interest on the restructuring bonds first, then, second, past-due interest. - 6) Any principal then required to be paid on the bonds as a result of acceleration upon an event of default or at final maturity. - Any principal then scheduled to be paid on the bonds, in accordance with the expected amortization schedule. - 8) To the trustee indemnity amounts in excess of \$800,000 in each calendar year to the insurance provide premiums for directors' and officers' liability insurance for trustees and officers. - 9) Unpaid servicing fees to the servicer (not in excess of 0.60% of the aggregate initial principal balance each year). - 10) To replenish any amount drawn from the required debt service reserve subaccount. - 11) To replenish any amount drawn from the required operating reserve subaccount. - 12) The amount, if any, by which the amount in the DSR subaccount exceeds the required DSR level shall be held in the DSR subaccount until the next payment date.
 The excess will be either used to pay steps 5-7 above prior to any other monies available for such purpose, if required, or will be held in the DSR subaccount until fully applied. - 13) The allocation of the remainder, if any, to the excess funds subaccount.